County firm taking on major renovation of Shropshire's brain injury centre

 The company specialises in residential and commercial developments, refurbishments, and social housing projects across the region.

-Mike Shuker, Managing Director of Shuker Building & Development, commented: “We’re incredibly proud to be working with Headway Shropshire on this important community project.
+Mike Shuker, managing director of Shuker Building & Development, said: “We’re incredibly proud to be working with Headway Shropshire on this important community project.
 As a local company, it means a lot to us to contribute to a facility that provides such vital support for people across the county.
 Our team is committed to delivering high-quality, accessible spaces but make a real difference to the people who use them”.

-The refurbishment is set to commence over the next few weeks, with completion expected in six months.
+The refurbishment is set to commence over the next few weeks, with completion expected within six months.